pete-naish/js-component-boilerplate/readme.md

 ## How it works

 `src/assets/app.js` is the entry point into our app.
-It contains project-wide settings and the logic for initialising our Regular components.
+It contains project-wide settings and the logic for initialising our regular components.

 There are 3 types of component, all very similar, but with distinct use cases.

 ### Regular components
 Regular components live inside `js/functions/components`.
-These are initialised from hooks in your HTML as shown further down.
+These are initialised from hooks in your HTML as shown [here](#creatingComponent).

-This boilerplate contains the following commonly-used Regular components:
+This boilerplate contains the following commonly-used regular components:
 - `accordion.js` - toggle display of content
 - `gallery.js` - thumbnail gallery grid which opens full content below current row
 - `googleMap.js` - standard Google map implementation